-Students and parents should contact the school counselor or principal for further information about automatic admissions, the application process, and deadlines.
+Students and parents should contact the school counselor for further information about automatic admissions, the application process, and deadlines.

-[See also Class Rank/Highest Ranking Student on page 21 for information specifically related to how the district calculates a student's rank in class].
+[See also Class Rank/Highest Ranking Student on page 31 for information specifically related to how the district calculates a student's rank in class and Graduation Requirements on page 50 for information associated with the foundation graduation program].